markmi/acpphint/acpphint_src/Usage_differences_with_original_HINTs.md

 1.  median trail's mean time per lap in sec
     (median from sort by mean time per lap)
 2. QUality ImProvement/sec (a.k.a QUIPS)
-3. QUality (a.k.a QUIPS * previously listed time per lap, like in the original pthread HINT)
+3. Quality (a.k.a QUIPS * previously listed time per lap, like in the original pthread HINT)
 4.  kernel vectors total memory use
     (not an understated figure like the original